Seifert surfaces in the four-ball and composition of binary quadratic forms: The Klein map

 \subsection{Planes and the Klein map}

 Recall that a plane $L \subset \Z^4$ is a rank two oriented summand.
-Here, an orientation amounts to a choice of basis of $\Lcal$ considered up to the equivalence relation of applying integral basis changes with determinant 1.
+Here, an orientation amounts to a choice of basis of $L$ considered up to the equivalence relation of applying integral basis changes with determinant 1.
 In the following, any basis chosen for a plane will be taken to match the orientation.
-Let $\Lcal$ denote the set of planes, which we may think of as a subset of $\quat(\Z)$.
-A plane $L \in \Lcal$ defines an equivalence class $[q_L]$, where $q_L$ is defined via a choice of basis $(v_1,v_2)$ of $L$ as follows
+Via the identification $\Z^4 \simeq \quat(\Z)$ from above, any plane will also be considered an oriented summand of $\quat(\Z)$.
+A plane $L$ defines an equivalence class $[q_L]$, where $q_L$ is defined via a choice of basis $(v_1,v_2)$ of $L$ as follows